Long-term Lifestyle Change for Type 2 Diabetes and Obesity Study: Look AHEAD

-Since the study did not find a difference in the number of cardiovascular events, the lifestyle intervention program was stopped in September 2012.
-Researchers are continuing to follow participants to evaluate whether they experience other health benefits over the long-term.
+Because the study did not find a difference in the number of cardiovascular events, the lifestyle intervention program was stopped in September 2012.
+Researchers are continuing to follow participants to evaluate whether they experience other health benefits over the long term.

 Study Size, Participant Demographics, Study Design, and Follow-up

 The Look AHEAD recruitment and intervention took place from 2001 to 2012.
 Researchers continue to study the participants to identify longer term results of the study.

 More than 5,100 adults—ages 45 to 76 years with type 2 diabetes and who were overweight or had obesity—were enrolled at the start of the study and participated in a lifestyle change program for up to 11 years.
 Participants included men and women, and about one third were members of minority groups that are more likely to have diabetes and obesity.